 - Have the press release on hand in order to provide all details when you make the call.

-Call the number and ask for whoever the contact listed is – usually the editor.
+- Call the number and ask for the contact – usually the editor.
 If they are unavailable, ask to speak with whoever is listed as a second name (if there is no second name, ask for any other editor or someone on the news team).

 - If there is no one available to talk to, ask to be forwarded to the reporter's answering machine.
 Leave a detailed message about why you are calling, who you are, go over the press release, and leave your contact information and tell them to contact you if they did not receive the release or are interested in reporting on your story.